ray-project/ray/doc/source/data/working-with-tensors.rst

     >>> batch["image"].dtype
     dtype('O')

-Elements of ragged arrays are regular ndarrays.
+The individual elements of these object arrays are regular ndarrays.

 .. doctest::